 The High-Level Officials Meeting is part of the process of building a long-term framework for engagement of States and other actors in refugee situations, as set out in the Global Compact on Refugees.
 It is a dynamic moment and milestone in implementing this approach.

-Take stock of efforts towards easing the pressure on countries hosting the largest populations of refugees, including through support for additional instruments and programmes for refugees and host communities.
+- took stock of efforts towards easing the pressure on countries hosting the largest populations of refugees, including through support for additional instruments and programmes for refugees and host communities.
 This support is also crucial for the national arrangements and refugee responses that are coordinated across government sectors and other stakeholder groups, which are central to the approach set out in the GCR.

-Consider the extent to which refugees have been able to achieve self-reliance and how they and their host communities are faring economically.
+- considered the extent to which refugees have been able to achieve self-reliance and how they and their host communities are faring economically.
 Self-reliance requires that refugees have access to jobs, livelihoods, and educational opportunities and that they are included in national systems.
 This enables them to participate in the social and economic life of their host communities and contribute to rebuilding their countries should they be able to return.

-Priorities for the event will include:
+Priorities for the event included: